ColeFenner/ODrive-2DOFProjectile-Arm/README.md

 # Software Setup

-Clone this reposity and the [ros_odrive](https://github.com/odriverobotics/ros_odrive) package into your worksapce
+Clone this repository and the [ros_odrive](https://github.com/odriverobotics/ros_odrive) package into your worksapce

 For more infomation in genreal Odrive ROS2 CAN control, refer to offical documentation: [ROS2 CAN Package](https://docs.odriverobotics.com/v/latest/guides/ros-package.html)